 - One robust study of public sector hiring found that people with records saw an increased probability of obtaining a government job after the adoption of a ban-the-box policy. - Since implementing a comprehensive fair chance hiring policy in 2013 that included a careful "individualized assessment," San Francisco has reported disqualifying only a small percentage of job applicants with conviction records.
 In the two fiscal years from 2013 to 2015, it disqualified only 2 percent of applicants with a conviction history, and, by fiscal year 2022-2023, that number dropped to just 0.731 percent (seven candidates, of whom five were disqualified based on a statutory bar). - For the District of Columbia, the number of applicants with records increased both numerically and as a percentage of all hires after the fair chance hiring law took effect.
 After the law, the D.C. government hired 33 percent more applicants with records, and people with records made up 21 percent of all new hires. - City of Minneapolis staff found that, after the city implemented a policy of removing the criminal disclosure box from initial applications and postponing background checks until after a conditional job offer, their transactional work decreased, the hiring process did not slow, and more than half of applicants with convictions were hired. - As a result of its new criminal disclosure policy, 10 percent of the city of Atlanta's hires between March and October of 2013 were people with records. - In Durham County, North Carolina, the number of workers with records hired by the county government nearly tripled, from 35 to 97 individuals, in the two years after delaying background checks.
 Of the candidates with records who underwent background screening after being recommended for hire, 96 percent ultimately got the job. - After implementing a hiring policy to delay criminal background checks, Johns Hopkins Hospital rescinded conditional job offers to 19 percent of applicants with records (relatively few for a highly regulated medical setting) and ultimately hired over 60 percent of job applicants with a criminal history. - At least one study has revealed a connection between a fair chance hiring law and a reduction in reincarceration.
-Following the implementation of Hawai'i's 1998 ban-thebox law, statistical analysis demonstrated that an individual prosecuted in Honolulu for a felony offense was 57 percent less likely to have a prior conviction record. - Two studies initially released in 2016 suggest that racial and ethnic disparities in job callback or employment rates increase after the adoption of ban-the-box policies.
-They opine that, when employers lack immediate access to applicant records, they will illegally use race or ethnicity as a proxy for a record and decline to hire Black and Latinx applicants.
-It remains unclear, however, whether this discrimination occurs; other studies observe very different trends.
-Moreover, the same studies that purport to show "statistical discrimination" actually report increased hiring of Black workers after the adoption of ban-the-box policies.
-If these studies indeed reveal employer racism, that racism exists regardless of any ban-the-box policy.
+Following the implementation of Hawai'i's 1998 ban-the-box law, statistical analysis demonstrated that an individual prosecuted in Honolulu for a felony offense was 57 percent less likely to have a prior conviction record. - Although the theory of statistical discrimination is sometimes cited to criticize fair chance hiring, it remains empirically unclear whether such discrimination increases after banning the box.
+To the extent such studies reveal anti-Black employer racism, that racism exists regardless of any ban-the-box policy.
 Instead of discarding a policy change that increases job opportunities for people with records, policymakers should explore strategies to identify and eliminate unlawful racial profiling by employers.